-An orthodontist can look at the back of your child’s throat and determine if he or she is at risk for SDB.
+An orthodontist can look at the back of your child’s throat and the roof of their mouth to determine if he or she is at risk for SDB.
 The standardized scoring shown here is one clue we look for to diagnose SDB.

 Orthodontists are expert at oral facial growth and development.
 Dr. Wise and Dr. Lee have more than 30 years of experience treating children who show signs of SDB.
 Please consider bringing your young child in for an orthodontic consultation on or about their 7th birthday or sooner if you are concerned about their breathing.

 Modern 3D imaging at Wise Orthodontics allows us to evaluate the shape and size of your child’s airway.
 Is there a relationship to the teeth?
 Can orthodontic intervention at an early age help your child breathe better and develop normally?
 Get answers to these questions and more when you schedule your free consultation.

 Download this short questionnaire and answer its questions.
 Bring it in with you for your consultation and let us know what is happening with your child’s sleep.
 This will help determine if your child may be experiencing sleep disordered breathing.